architects-land/ruine-des-civlisations/README.md

 The modpack uses a modified version of *Larion's World Generation*: it allows caves in the surface.

-We wanted to add the main *Dungeons and Taverns* mod, but custom enchantments is definitly not vanilla friendly.
+The modpack also uses a modified version of *Dungeons and Taverns*: we removed custom enchantments because it is definitely not vanilla friendly.
+(Thanks [SuperNoobYT](https://github.com/SuperNoobYT).)

 This modpack is licensed under the MIT license, but every jar file may not follow this license.